On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

 The first part of Theorem \ref{thm10} is a consequence of the Nevo--St\"{u}ck--Zimmer rigidity theorem \cite{stuckzimmer,Nevogeneralization}.

 The picture is much wilder in rank one.
 For example, starting with a lattice $\Gamma\le G$ and an infinite index normal subgroup $\Delta\lhd \Gamma$, one can induce the measure on $\Gamma \backslash G$ to an ergodic IRS supported on the conjugacy class $\Delta^G$.
 More generally, any IRS in $\Gamma $ can be induced to an IRS in $G$.
-Thus, if $\Gamma$ admits a free quotient one may construct uncountably many ergodic IRS's in $\Gamma$ and induce them to $G$, see Section \ref{sec:rank1}.

-We will also show in Section \ref{GPS} that $\SO(n,1)$ admits IRS's supported on discrete groups each of which is not contained in any lattice.
-In dimension $2$ one can give an elementary construction using Fenchel-Nielsen coordinates, while the higher dimensional case is more involved and relies on ideas of Gromov and Piatetski-Shapiro \cite{GPS} used in their construction of non-arithmetic hyperbolic manifolds.
-We also construct in Section \ref{thick} an interesting family of such IRS's of $\SO(3,1) $ that are supported on discrete subgroups $\Gamma $ that are all isomorphic to the fundamental group of a single closed surface.

-\textbf{The $L^2$-Betti numbers of an IRS.} Given a discrete IRS $\mu$ we define its $L^2$-Betti numbers $\beta_k^{(2)} (\mu)$, $0\leq k\leq \dim (X)$, in Section \ref{sec:heat-kernel}.
-In contrast to the $L^2$-Betti numbers of $X$, these can be non-vanishing outside the middle dimension.
-In that context we prove an analogue of L\"uck approximation theorem \cite{Luck} along uniformly discrete BS-convergent sequences.

-\begin{thm}[Theorem \ref{T85}] Let $M_n$ be a BS-convergent uniformly discrete sequence of closed $X$-manifolds.
-Then, for each integer $k$, the sequence $b_{k}(M_{n}) / \vol(M_{n})$ is convergent.
-Moreover, if we denote by $\mu$ the limit IRS associated to the sequence $M_n$, then
+We investigate these constructions and more exotic ones in a sequel of this paper to be extracted from our original arXiv paper \cite{7s}.
+In particular we define their spectral measure and their $L^2$-Betti numbers and we prove spectral convergence along sequences that BS-converge toward a non-trivial IRS.